• Facebook

 Military Connected Students

-Military connected students are attending schools across Washington State.
-According to state data collection, over 32,000 youth report identify as being from a military family.
-These youth face unique experiences due to regular moves and deployments of loved ones.
-Washington State acknowledges their resilience and unique life experiences that may need specific attention.
-Schools are required to participate in regular data collection to identify military connected students and the state is member of the Interstate Compact to support educational transitions.
+Over 32,000 students identify as being from a military family.
+These students face unique experiences due to regular moves and deployments of loved ones.
+Washington state acknowledges their resilience and unique life experiences that may need specific attention.

 Data Collection

-School districts are required to collect data regarding ethnicity from active-duty military families; as well as active reserves, all branches, and the Washington National Guard to meet the unique needs of military connected students.
+School districts are required to collect data regarding ethnicity from active-duty military families and active reserves from all branches, as well as the Washington National Guard, to meet the unique needs of military connected students.
 2015: SSB 5163

 Please reference the 2023-24 CEDARS manual for more information or the School Report card for data.